This article explains the steps to display seconds on the clock on the Top menu bar on an Ubuntu Linux desktop.

 Show seconds with the clock on the top menu bar on Ubuntu Linux

-Here’s how to also display seconds with the clock on the top menu bar as well.
+Here’s how to display seconds with the clock on the top menu bar.

 First, open the Terminal app in Ubuntu Linux.